 - Get hired and design a repayment schedule for your student loans.

-- Start a 401(k) or other saving account and get insurance and health coverage.
+- Start a 401(k) or other savings account and get insurance and health coverage.

 - Re-assess your estimates and adjust accordingly.